lutx/Jira_Analysis/PRD.md

 - Visual trends of user activity.
 - Heatmap of worklogs by hour.
 - Alerts for missing worklogs.
+- Overview of planned vs. actual hours in portfolios and projects.

 #### **5.2 Worklogs**
 - Detailed table of worklogs with user, project, task, hours, and date.